 Mirrors can bring natural light to some of the seemingly darkest nooks and crannies, allowing plants to grow there.
 A garden gazebo may be swallowed by bushes, vines and trees during the rainy season, for instance, making it difficult to grow flowering plants along its edge or flower boxes.
 If you hang a mirror at the very back of the gazebo, however, the site will instantly appear bright and open because it reflects the yard's lighter areas.
 The increased brightness is often all that's needed for border flowering plants to thrive.

 Many plants benefit from any increase in light.
-Mirrors can help you take advantage of that factor when you place them near artificial lights and light-colored objects.
-Light-colored walls, for example, increase light in an area automatically because their light color is reflective on its own.
-By placing a mirror strategically, it can reflect the brightness of a light-colored wall, and your plants will receive the benefits of the wall color even if no sunlight shines directly into the area.
+Mirrors can help you take advantage of that factor when you place them near light-colored objects.
+White or light-colored pastel walls, for example, increase light in an area automatically because their light color is reflective on its own.
+By using a mirror to reflect sunlight and placing it strategically, it can direct the brightness of the sun onto a light-colored wall or reflect the light from the wall onto your plants.
+The plants will receive the benefits of the wall color even if no sunlight shines directly into the area.